-Step 3: Install the Front Wheel
+Step 4: Install the front wheel

-- 1. Place the bike on the kickstand. - Remove the plastic coverings on both sides of the hub.
+- 1. Place the bike on the kickstand. - 2.
+Remove the plastic coverings on boths sides of the hub.
 Note: you may need to use a small screwdriver or pair of pliers to remove the smaller covering. - 3.
 Unscrew the nut from the quick release lever and remove the first spring. - 4.
 Find the directional arrow on the tire.
 Orient the wheel so the arrow is pointing away from you.

 - 5. Ensuring one spring is still on the skewer, slide the skewer into the left hub opening and through the hub. - 6.
-Slide the smaller end of the spring onto the skewer and screw the nut two full rotations onto the skewer. - 7.
+Slide the smaller end of the spring onto the skewer end and screw the nut two full rotations onto the skewer. - 7.
 With the directional arrow on the tire pointing forward, insert the wheel into the fork.
-Ensure that the brake rotor is aligned properly with the brake caliper.

-Once both ends of the quick release skewer are resting in the fork dropouts, press down on the head tube to ensure they seat properly into the dropouts.
+Press down on the head tube to ensure the skewer is properly seated in the fork dropouts.
 You may need to loosen the tension nut to provide enough clearance for the wheel to seat properly. - 8.
-Tighten the tension nut and close the quick release lever so that there is appropriate clamping force as described in the Quick Release Clamping Systems section below.
-DO NOT USE THE BRAKE ROTOR FOR LEVERAGE WHEN CLOSING THE QUICK RELEASE LEVER.
-Leveraging against the brake rotor can cause it to bend and become inoperable. - 9.
+Tighten the tension nut and close the quick release lever so that there is appropriate clamping force as described in the Quick Release Clamping Systems section on page 15 below. - 9.
+Close the brake quick release.
+If you are not familiar with brake quick release systems, please see the detailed instructions in the Brakes section on page 22 below. - 10.
 Spin the wheel while looking and listening for a rubbing brake pad.
 If rubbing is present, open the quick release and re-seat the wheel by applying downward pressure to the frame and fork with one hand so the wheel properly seats into the fork.
-Once it is seated, use your other hand to close the quick release lever. - 10.
+Once it is seated, use your other hand to close the quick release lever. - 11.
 Spin the wheel again to check for rubbing.
-If rubbing persists, squeeze the brake lever on the handlebar hard several times to stretch the cable.
-Then spin the wheel again.
-If there is still rubbing, repeat step 9.

-IF BRAKE RUBBING PERSISTS DO NOT RIDE, instead have your bike inspected by a professional bike mechanic.
+If rubbing is still present, repeat step 10.
+IF BRAKE RUBBING PERSISTS DO NOT RIDE, instead have your bike inspected by a professional bike mechanic or ElliptiGO technician.